GoddessNgozi/Portfolio/README.md

 # My Portfolio Mobile Setup Project

-Mobile setup of my portfolio website showcasing the homepage section that includes a brief introduction about me and what I do.
+Mobile setup of portfolio website showcasing the Homepage section that includes a brief introduction of the software developer, the Works section showing the projects worked on, and the About section.

 ## Built With